Video Editing, the challenging task of crafting a powerful narrative using digital linear editing!

 The Video Editor’s Workflow

-The real challenge of being an editor is performing video editing and production.
-Understanding the vision it projects and arranging the footage.
-Finally, to fully realize the outcomes of the video editing production.
+The real challenge of being an editor is performing video editing and production, mostly understanding the project vision and arranging the footage and all other assets to fully realize the outcomes of the video editing production.

-- We really calm our editors down and get them to focus first on the story.
+Oftentimes, editors get excited about the effects, cool shots and cool graphics with eye-catching styling.
+But we calm our editors down and get them to focus first on the story.
 We call this the Narrative Phase.

-- We expect our video production editing team to be selfless and never take anything personally.
-Because a strong delivery is always stronger when the director, client and key stakeholders who have the vision fresh in their mind and ready to review.
+In video production editing, we deliver several rounds of cuts.
+The first round is the Rough, then the Fine, and then the Final.
+Each phase is a delivery round and we encourage client feedback because collaboration is one of the most important parts of video editing and production.
+At this time, we expect our editors to be selfless and never take anything personally because a strong delivery is always stronger when the director, client and key stakeholders have the vision fresh in their mind and ready to review.

 About the Author